fusioncharts/vue-fusioncharts/README.md

 ```

 ### Standalone / CDN
-If you are not using any bundler.
-You can just reference the file in a script tag.
+If you are not using any bundler, you can refer the file in a script tag.
 The library will be available in a global object named `VueFusionCharts`.

 ```html